nuriel77/iri-playbook/docs/remote-access.rst

 SSH tunnel is created within a SSH connection from your computer (desktop/laptop) towards the server.

-The benefit here is that you don't have to expose any of the ports or use the ``--remote`` flag.
+The benefit here is that you don't have to expose any of the ports or use the ``--remote true`` flag.
 You use SSH to help you tunnel through its connection to the server in order to bind to the ports you need.

 .. note::